georgegesite/Java/README.md

 Comments are ignored by the compiler, it is used for documentation purposes The main method is the entry point of any java program the JVM tries to find the method to execute the code in it.
 A java file can only contain one public class

+“Legal,” “valid,” and “compiles” are all synonyms in the Java exam world.